Main Site Navigation

 Question: How long does a marriage case take?

 Answer: The length of a Roman Catholic marriage case can vary from diocese to diocese.
 Furthermore, it is a difficult question to answer, even regarding this Archdiocese solely, with any exact time-frame.
-Generally speaking, however, a marriage case takes approximately twelve to fourteen months from the date the case is officially accepted by the Tribunal Judge – not from the date the case is submitted to the Metropolitan Tribunal.
-After a case is initially decided, it generally takes an additional two to four months on appeal.
+Generally speaking, however, a marriage case takes approximately twelve months from the date the case is officially accepted by the Tribunal Judge – not from the date the case is submitted to the Metropolitan Tribunal.
 There are, however, many variables present in a marriage case that will determine its length.

 Question: Can a person buy his or her annulment?